kadet1090/FreeCAD-Enhancement-Proposals/FEPs/FEP-0007-consistent-language/README.md

 - Hint: `Toggles the visibility of the active sketch` - No period at the end
 - Command: `New File` - This is just a short label.
 A tooltip for that command button would be "Creates a new file".
-- Command: `Save As…` - The function requires user input to function.
+- Command: `Save As…` - Save under what name?
 - Command: `Addon Manager` - This is not a simple action, so no ellipsis.

 The technical details of the proposed change.